UCL-ARC/terraform-harvester-vm-demo/README.md

 > [!IMPORTANT]
 > This repository is still under construction!

 A Terraform template for new ARC Terraform projects or modules.
 It has a suggested skeleton structure and GitHub Actions workflows.

-It will deploy a virtual machine using the Harvester terraform provider.
+It will deploy a virtual machine using the Harvester Terraform provider.

 ## Usage

 Create a new file `env.tfvars` with the following contents to configure the variables for the module:

 ``` terraform
 img_display_name = "almalinux-9.3" # Display name of an image in the harvester-public namespace